mfioravanti-yseop/gitflow_lab/README.md

 ## Introduction

 This workshop is for Yseopers that would like to refresh their knowledge about Git and understand the functioning of Gitflow.
-It is progressive, so the first parts can be processed very fast to focus on the harder ones.
+It is progressive, so for an advance Git user, the first parts can be processed very fast to focus on the harder ones.
 Each one at his own pace :-)

 It is based on [a very fancy documentation](https://eborel-yseop.github.io/git-guide/) written by Etienne Borel, and adapted to be a practical exercise.